jstoppa/jstoppa.com/content/posts/exploring_the_GPT_Vision_api/post.md

 ---
 author: Juan Stoppa
-title: Explorig the GPT Vision API
+title: Exploring the GPT Vision API
 summary: This article explore the GPT Vision API.
 date: 2020-11-19
 description: All you need to know to understand the GPT Vision API.